-Both center-established and student-designed majors require a great deal of planning and communication with the CIS director and involved faculty.
-It is a good idea to begin exploring possibilities in the spring of your first year, but definitely in the fall semester of your sophomore year.
+Both student-designed and center-established majors require a great deal of planning and communication with faculty members.
+It is a good idea to begin exploring possibilities in the spring of your first year, and no later than the fall semester of your sophomore year.